Trekking in Sikkim Darjeeling

-Explore the Sandakphu Trek: A Perfect Adventure Trek in Darjeeling for Begineers.
+Sandakphu Trek: Best Trek Package in Darjeeling for Begineers.

 Kanchenjunga Massif early morning from Sandakphu

-The Sandakphu Trek is an introductory, and a non-technical trek in Darjeeling that can be undertaken by a wide range of hikers, even first timers too.
-The highest point on this trek is Sandakphu at 3636 m/11,960 feet above mean sea level, Sandakphu indeed is also the highest peak in Darjeeling and also in the state of West Bengal.
+The Sandakphu Trek is an introductory, and a non-technical 4-day trek in the Singalila Ridge in Darjeeling that can be undertaken by a wide range of hikers, even beginners.
+The highest point reached is Sandakphu at 3636 m/11,960 feet, the highest peak in Darjeeling and also in the state of West Bengal.

-The typical starting point of the Sandakphu Trek is Maneybhanjyang an hours drive from Darjeeling, (though there are options to start from Dhotrey or Rimbik too), and traverses across the Singalila Ridge through the India-Nepal border trekking across the tiny villages of Tonglu, Tumling, Kalpokhri, Sandakphu and Gurdum.
+The typical starting point of the Sandakphu Trek is Maneybhanjyang at the base of the Singalila Ridge, and an hours drive from Darjeeling, (though there are options to start from Dhotrey or Rimbik too), and traverses across the Singalila Ridge through the India-Nepal border trekking across the tiny villages of Tonglu, Tumling, Kalpokhri, Sandakphu and Gurdum.

-A popular short trek in Darjeeling, the Sandakphu Trek is a perfect blend of natural beauty and moderate trekking trail, showing you just enough to introduce you to the art of trekking that will convince you to take longer treks in the near future.
+The best 4-day trek package in Darjeeling, the Sandakphu Trek is a perfect blend of natural beauty and moderate trekking trail, showing you just enough to introduce you to the art of trekking that will convince you to take longer treks in the near future.
 It also gives you more than expected without going to the extreme.

 View of the Kanchenjunga Range from Tongloo on the Sandakphu Trek